dfelinto/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 ^^^^^^^^^^^^^^^^^^^^

 Start/End
-   The frame the modifier's affect starts/ends.
+   The frame on which the modifier's effect starts/ends.
 Blend In, Out
    The number of frames, relative the start/end values above, the modifier takes to fade in/out.